 Inovia Vein Specialty Centers Can Help

 At Inovia Vein, we offer the latest techniques in the treatment of varicose veins.
 All of our surgeons stay current on the latest vein treatment techniques so we can offer our patients the best options available.
 We are currently scheduling patients in our Central Oregon clinic at The Center next to St. Charles Medical Center.
 In this setting, Dr. Boyle or Dr Jones see patients from Bend, Redmond, Prineville, Madras, La Pine, Baker City, Burns, and John Day and beyond.
-We are also scheduling patients for our newest clinic Bridgeport Village in Portland, Oregon.
-Here patients from Tigard, Lake Oswego, West Linn, Hillsboro, Beaverton, Sherwood, Tualatin, Wilsonville, Clackamas, Sunnyside, and Milwaukie can see Dr. Jason Gilster and his team.
+We are also scheduling patients with Dr. Jason Gilster for our Bridgeport Village clinic in Tigard, Oregon and Northwest Portland, Oregon, clinic close to downtown Portland with Dr. Alexander Nicoloff.
+Additionally we have a clinic in Happy Valley, Oregon, that is now scheduling patients with Dr. Andrew Gentile.
+Give us a call and we can get you scheduled for your vein evaluation and treatment appointments.